 In southern Chinese coast, General Zheng Chenggong rebelled against his father who had surrendered to the Manchus.
 Zheng Chenggong launched a war to recover Taiwan from the Dutch in February 1662, using Dongshan Islands of Fujian Province as a launching pad.
 The Zheng family would rule Taiwan till A.D.
 1683.
 Shi Lang, an ex-general under Zheng's son, would defect to the Manchus.
 Shi Lang would be responsible for taking over Amoy and Quemoy in A.D.
 1680 and subsequently lead the Manchus' landing onto Taiwan.
 Both Zheng Chenggong and Shi Lang had landed in Taiwan during the high tides.

-As to Uygurs, Manchu adopted the policy of disparaging on Islam and sowing dissension among Muslims and non-Muslims.
-By creating turmoils and rebellions, Manchu easily sent in troops for massacring the Uygurs.
+As to Uygurs, the Manchu adopted the policy of disparaging on Islam and sowing dissension among Muslims and non-Muslims.
+By creating turmoils and rebellions, the Manchu easily sent in troops for massacring the Uygurs.

 Qing Emperor Shunzhi (Qing Shizu, Aixinjueluo Fu-lin, r.
 1644-1661)